MPopovych/StockBrain/README.md

 *Flatten* - turns an {X,Y} layer into a {X*Y, 1} array

 *Concat* - turns a list of layers into one (layers have to be of same height)

-*ConvDelta* - turn a layer of {X,Y} into {X,Y-1}, applies subtraction between two rows

-*FeatureConv* - applies a convolution feature wise (by {X} indicies) Uses a sliding window of *kernelSize* to produce rows of height *units* and same width as input

-*FeatureDense* - applies a convolution feature wise (by {X} indicies) Uses a fully connected weight to produce rows of height *units* and same width as input

 ... and others